seoninja13/n8n-Linkedin-Angular-Automation-Gmail/README-index.md

 This is the single, authoritative entry point for all project documentation.
 Every document should link back here for navigation continuity.

-Last updated: 2025-11-11 (10:30 PM PST)
+Last updated: 2025-11-12 (Documentation Update)

 ---

 ## 🎯 Current Project Status

-**PRODUCTION READY** - GO DECISION APPROVED (2025-11-10)

-The LinkedIn automation workflow system has completed comprehensive production readiness assessment and received **GO DECISION approval with HIGH confidence (85%)**.
-All critical functionality verified working.
-System is ready to transition from Gmail draft mode to live sending mode after completing 4 required pre-launch action items.
+**4-ACCOUNT EMAIL SYSTEM IMPLEMENTATION IN PROGRESS** (2025-11-12)

+The LinkedIn automation workflow system is implementing a 4-account email infrastructure (1 Gmail + 3 Outlook) to increase daily email capacity from 15 to 20 emails/day.
+All documentation has been updated, credentials created, and Google Sheets tab configured.
+Ready to proceed with 6 workflow modifications using N8N MCP tools.

-**Key Metrics**:
+**Key Milestones**:
-- Duplicate Detection: ✅ 100% success rate (verified)
-- Resume Quality: ✅ 80-85% keyword alignment (meets target)
-- Email Quality: ✅ Professional, personalized, error-free
+- Credential Creation: ✅ Complete (3 Microsoft Outlook OAuth2 credentials)
+- Google Sheets Tab: ✅ Created ("Email Daily Tracking--4-Account" with 30 columns)
-- PDF Generation: ✅ Working correctly
+- Documentation: ✅ Updated (all project documentation)
-- Blocking Issues: ❌ NONE
-- Non-Blocking Issues: ⚠️ 1 (cosmetic only)

-**Next Milestone**: Complete 4 pre-launch action items, then switch to live sending mode
+- Implementation: ⏳ Pending (6 workflow modifications)

+**Email Infrastructure**:
+- Gmail: dachevivo@gmail.com (65.4% of emails)
+- Outlook #1: dachevivo@outlook.com (11.5% of emails)
+- Outlook #2: dachevivo2@outlook.com (11.5% of emails)
+- Outlook #3: dachevivo3@outlook.com (11.5% of emails)

+**Next Milestone**: Implement 6 workflow modifications, then proceed with Phase 4 isolated testing

 ---